Taking Student Enrollment Planning to the Next Level

 Most parents heard about the school they applied to by a referral.
 By “most,” we mean 60%!
 That’s a really high number.
 Lesson learned here: be very deliberate about how you are enabling parents to share information about your school with other parents.

 This one is going to be a little redundant.
-Something else we learned is that in person matters.
-Up to 70% of parents noted that they heard of the school they eventually sent an application for from an in-person interaction.
-In-person interactions include referrals (see above), in-person events (community fairs, school events, etc), canvassing, among other approaches.
+Something else we learned is that in-person matters.
+Up to 70% of parents noted that they heard of a school they eventually applied to from an in-person interaction.
+In-person interactions include referrals (see above), in-person events (community fairs, school events, etc.), and canvassing, among other approaches.

 3. Online Is on the Rise

-Schools are also getting creative about their online presence: for example; they use Twitter to engage with the community to establish strategic partnerships and reach out to funders.
-Also, it’s worth noting that many schools now have school pages on many of these online environments, we recommend that your school also think about how it’s currently represented on social media and on the web.
+Schools are also getting creative about their online presence: for example; they use Twitter to engage with the community or establish strategic partnerships and reach out to funders.
+Many schools now have their own pages on these online environments.
+We recommend that your school also think about how it’s currently represented on social media and on the web.

 In general, it would be worthwhile to explore how you can improve efficiency for many systems (including marketing and student recruitment) by moving to online environments.
-Everyday, charter schools reach out to us to learn about moving their enrollment systems online (and to mobile), and student recruitment and marketing is not the exception (we can help with that, too).
+Every day, charter schools reach out to us to learn about moving their enrollment systems online (and to mobile), and student recruitment and marketing is no exception (we can help with that, too).

-Our take aways for these best practices would be 1) be intentional, and have a strategy and team in place for student recruitment and marketing, 2) put in the necessary work to have solid messaging for all of your stakeholders, and 3) base where you take your message on an understanding that you have about the parents in your community and an understanding of how they engage with you and the community at large (based on research and solid data).
+In summary, our takeaways are to: 1) be intentional, and have a strategy and team in place for student recruitment and marketing, 2) put in the necessary work to have solid messaging for all of your stakeholders, and 3) decide where to take your message based on research and solid data about the parents you serve and how they engage with you and the community at large.

-The biggest take-away is to be intentional about all parts of student recruitment and marketing for your school.
+Finally, our biggest takeaway is to be intentional about all parts of student recruitment and marketing for your school.
 Setting a system in place might take some time, but we can assure you that it will be well worth it in the end!